Peugeot 508 hatchback review

 The 508 slots into a range that includes the 2008, 3008 and 5008 for buyers who simply must drive an SUV, leaving it free to fulfill the more traditional family-car role with more than a little style.
 It's easily the most eye-catching large car to come from the brand in a very long time.

-The 508's nose is dominated by a front grille that's either slatted or studded, depending on trim level, and flanked by purposeful-looking headlights; GT Line and GT also get blade-like daytime running lights.
+The 508's nose is dominated by a front grille that's either slatted or studded, depending on trim level, and flanked by purposeful-looking headlights; GT and GT Premium also get blade-like daytime running lights, which give the car an even more eye-catching look.
 It's sporty and distinctive, and fits well with the corporate style seen elsewhere in the Peugeot range.
 This family resemblance is also encountered at the rear of the car, where noticeable blisters top the rear wheelarches, and a dark panel that runs horizontally through the bootlid is pierced by the glow of three tail-lamps either side.
 The 508's sweeping fastback form is reminiscent of the Volkswagen Arteon, as are its frameless windows, and this gives the Peugeot quite an upmarket flavour.

 Although the 508 is big on sporty appeal, not all versions have quite the power to live up to the car's muscular looks.
-Entry-level Active only offers a 1.5-litre BlueHDi diesel engine option, with 129bhp and a six-speed manual or eight-speed automatic gearbox.
-The latter is mandatory with the 158bhp 2.0-litre BlueHDi 160 diesel and 1.6-litre 177bhp BluePureTech 180 petrol engines, which become available on Allure and GT Line cars.
-The most powerful 2.0-litre, 177bhp BlueHDi diesel and 1.6-litre, 222bhp PureTech 225 petrol engines are reserved for the range-topping GT.
+Entry-level Active Premium only offers the lowest-powered petrol and diesel engines but you do now get an automatic gearbox as standard; there’s no manual option anymore.
+A punchier 1.6-litre 177bhp BluePureTech 180 petrol engine is available on all other trim levels and a 222bhp PureTech 225 petrol engine is reserved for the range-topping GT Premium.

-The 508 plug-in hybrid has a 1.6-litre turbocharged petrol engine, here with 178bhp, along with a 108bhp electric motor.
-Combined, they can produce up to 222bhp, but the additional motor and battery pack also makes it quite a bit heavier.
+The 508 is now available as two different plug-in hybrid models, now that the PSE has joined the range.
+The regular PHEV has a 1.6-litre turbocharged petrol engine with 178bhp, along with a 108bhp electric motor.
+Combined, they can produce up to 222bhp and enable an electric range of up to 39 miles but the additional motor and battery pack also makes it quite a bit heavier.
 The hybrid model is the most affordable version to run for company-car drivers, with just 29g/km of CO2 emissions bringing savings in some key areas.
-However, costing around £35,000 in Allure trim, it is a pricey car to buy privately.
+However, costing around £36,000 in Allure trim, it is a pricey car to buy privately.

-The BlueHDi 180 will appeal more strongly to enthusiastic drivers, thanks to a 0-62mph time of 8.3 seconds, while the 225 version brings the sprint time down to a little over seven.
+The PureTech 180 petrol will appeal more strongly to enthusiastic drivers, thanks to a 0-62mph time of 7.9 seconds, while the 225 version brings the sprint time down to a little over seven.
 Even better news is that the latest 508 has the handling to exploit that power, too.
-It can't match the BMW 3 Series for sheer joy, but few will complain that the Peugeot is dull to drive, and it's more fun than a Volkswagen Passat or Vauxhall Insignia Grand Sport.
+It can't match the BMW 3 Series for sheer joy, but few will complain that the Peugeot is dull to drive, and it's more fun than a Volkswagen Passat or Vauxhall Insignia.

 Expert independent car safety organisation Euro NCAP awarded the 508 an impressive five-star rating.
 No doubt contributing to this achievement is the driver assistance pack, consisting of adaptive cruise control with a stop-and-go function.
 Lane-positioning assistance is available, while autonomous emergency braking is standard across the range.